3 Simple Steps to Create Tableau Combined Axis Charts

 In order to form Tableau combined axis charts or dual-axis chart.
 You’ll drag the second live onto the alternative axis from your initial live.
 In my case, sales is on the left coordinate axis.
 I need to feature the Discount live to the read, thus I’ll drag it to the correct coordinate axis.
 As I buy getting ready to the alternative axis, Tableau is giving Maine a touch of wherever I will drop the live as indicated by a broken line:

 Once I drop the sector on the alternative axis, Tableau generates a dual-axis chart.
 Note that this is often a dual-axis chart at this time, however not a dual-axis combination chart.
-The name combination chart comes from employing a combination of mark sorts, and so far, we have a tendency to solely have one mark kind (line).
+The name combination chart comes from employing a combination of mark sorts.
+So far, we have a tendency to solely have one mark kind (line).

 Step three – Produce a dual-axis combination chart by dynamical one amongst the mark sorts